srolandmarshall/probable_pitchers/README.md

 ## Contributing

-I want to make this able to take in a league URL and then work for any league.
-If you find this and I haven't done it yet, I'll give you $20 to do it.

-I also want to make this work with Yahoo's fantasy sports API.
-Combining the above with that should make us able to find probable pitchers into the future that are also Free Agents.
+I want to make this work with Yahoo's fantasy sports API.
+That should make us able to find probable pitchers into the future that are also Free Agents.
+Needs OAuth support and probably rails.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)